tylermorganwall/shadr/README.md

 mingw32-make.exe
 ```

-Do the same for GLEW, but you have to go to the `glew-2.1.0/build/cmake`
+Do the same for GLEW, but first go to the `glew-2.1.0/build/cmake`
 directory before running the following:

 ``` sh